INSIDE: The Complete Guide to visiting London Eye with children in tow. Updated 2019.

 Complimentary 360° Mini-Guide

-- This round map (that folded down to look like a slice of pizza) helped Ned and I to navigate our way around London town, spotting buildings including the dome of St Paul’s Cathedral, Tower of London and Tower Bridge, the MI6 Spy headquarters, the iconic Big Ben, Westminster Abbey where Kate and Wills were married, Cleopatra’s needle, Buckingham Palace, and Nelson’s Column and Trafalgar Square.
+This round map (that folded down to look like a slice of pizza) helped Ned and I to navigate our way around the London we saw in front of us, spotting buildings including the Dome of St Paul’s Cathedral, Tower of London and Buckingham Palace.

 Entry to the London Eye 4D Experience